3 Sources

 Copy Link

-Google has launched a new AI-powered search feature in the United Kingdom, marking a significant shift in how users interact with search results.
-This "AI mode" generates answers directly, potentially reducing the need for users to click through to other websites 1.
-The feature, described by Google as "the future of Google search," represents a departure from the company's traditional "10 blue links" model 2.
+Google has launched a new AI-powered search feature in the UK, marking a significant shift in how users interact with search results.
+This "AI mode" generates its own answers using information from around the web, rather than providing traditional links to other websites 12.
+The feature, described by Google as "the future of Google search," represents a major departure from the company's original "10 blue links" model 2.

 Source: The Telegraph